Moritz Hartmann (officer)

 Moritz Hartmann (Note: /da/, Mauricio Artmant) (alternatively spelled Mourids; 1657–1695) was a Danish naval officer, serving in the Danish, Dutch, French, and Venetian navies.

 Moritz Hartmann was born in Heiligenhafen, Holstein, and became a Leutnant in the Danish Navy in 1682.
 Hartmann entered French service in 1684 and served in the Venetian navy the following year, where he was made a knight of the Order of Saint Mark.
 In the subsequent years, Hartmann continued in Venetian service, distinguishing himself in the battles of Kalamata, Patras, and Athens.

 He returned to Denmark in 1688 and quickly got the role of Governor of Danish India, departing for the Danish colony of Tranquebar with a minor squadron.
 Being handed a mandate of administrative and diplomatic character, Hartmann concluded several treaties with Indian rulers and enacted many internal reforms.
 After half a year, Hartmann left again for Copenhagen, acting harshly on the crew of the return voyage.
-Consequently, a royal commission was initiated to investigate Hartmann's actions and later ruled in his favor.
+Consequently, a royal commission was initiated to investigate Hartmann's actions, which was later ruled in his favor.

 In 1695, Hartmann returned to Venetian service, dying of fever in the Aegean Sea that same year.